justwriteclick/docslikecode/_posts/articles/2021-02-14-setting-up-techdocs-on-backstage.md

 Its main benefit is allowing you to ship high quality code fast thanks to consistent views of your tools and infrastructure.

-The main features you get out of the box are:
+The features you get out of the box are:

 - Service catalog
 - Software templates